IBM/integrity-enforcer/docs/ACM/README_SETUP_KEY_RING_ACM_ENV.md

-# How to deploy verification key to an [ACM](https://www.redhat.com/en/technologies/management/advanced-cluster-management) managed cluster.
+# How to deploy verification key to an ACM managed cluster.

 ## Prerequisites
 ​
 The following prerequisites must be satisfied to deploy Integrity Verifier on a cluster.
-- An ACM hub cluster with one or more managed cluster attached to it and cluster admin access to the cluster to use `oc` or `kubectl` command
+- An [ACM]((https://www.redhat.com/en/technologies/management/advanced-cluster-management)) hub cluster with one or more managed cluster attached to it and cluster admin access to the cluster to use `oc` or `kubectl` command

+## Verification Key setup
 - A secret resource (keyring-secret) which contains public key and certificates should be setup in an ACM managed cluster(s) for enabling signature verification by Integrity Verifier.
+We describe how we could setup a verification key next.

 ## Verification key Type